10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - What did you like about the documentation?
 Cite specific examples.

-> The documentation was ...
+> The documentation was laid out clearly on a simple layout page, making it easy for the programmer to navigate towards their needs for any relevant information.

 - What did you find challenging about the documentation?
 Cite specific examples.

-> I found the documentation ...
+> I found the documentation difficult to find, and the access key wasn't exactly working, and this lab let's be honest, wouldn't even reach this far without assistance.

 - Did the quality of the documentation impact your decision to use it?

-> Yes/No because...
+> Yes -- I would avoid this API in the future, the sense is the access to use smoothly for future projects would prove difficult.
+If I learn my way around some of the hindrances beforehand, 'maybe'.

 - Did you switch which API you chose initially because of its documentation, or did you stick with the one you selected and work your way through it?

-> Yes/No I ended up ...
+> No, at first I had thoughts to switch, but again, with assistance, I stuck it through.

 ### Definitions